Table of Contents

 Gerber Myth Spotlight

-It has a distinctive design, with a black and brown color scheme.The handle on this pistol style spotlight is wide and comfortable to grip.
+Its pistol style handle is wide and comfortable to grip.
 There are several mount options on the Gerber Myth.
-You can clip it to your belt, or mount it on a tripod or boat.
-It uses an advanced UNC mount on this spotlight.
+You can clip it to your belt, or mount it on a tripod or boat using using a standard 1/4-20 UNC mount.

 The LED on the Myth is capable of delivering 600 lumens of maximum illumination.
 That is at the high brightness setting.
 The device also has a low beam, which throws 100 lumens of light for basic illumination.
 With the Li-ion batteries, you can get around 8 hours of max runtime on low brightness settings and around 3 hours on high beam.

-The Myth was designed with hunting in mind, and it shows.
-They have provided two color filters along with this spotlight.
+The Myth was designed with hunting in mind as they have provided two color filters along with this spotlight.
 Depending on the species of animal you are hunting, you can opt for the red or green filter.

 The High Noon is a very tough looking spotlight from Browning.
 The all black spotlight has a pistol grip design, like the other products in this list.
 The single LED unit inside is capable of delivering 1000 lumens of light in the high beam setting.
 We really liked the low beam setting on the High Noon 4c.